Ubayed-Bin-Sufian/sugar-docs/src/how-can-i-help.md

   * We have critical projects listed under the [Projects Tab](https://github.com/orgs/sugarlabs/projects), including porting to GTK 3 and migrating to Python 3.
 These are great places for Python programmers to jump in.
   * We have mentoring opportunities through our participation in programs such as [Google Summer Of Code](https://github.com/sugarlabs/GSoC).
 Please note that only experienced community members can be mentors.
   * Another way you can contribute to Sugar Labs is the [Release Engineer's Feature Tracking page](https://wiki.sugarlabs.org/go/Features).
 These are features proposed and implemented by other Sugar Labs community contributors.
 The progress of the feature is also indicated in the page - please contribute to tasks which are "In Progress".
-  * You can test Sugar and Activities and familiarise yourself with Sugar, making a note of where your expectation is betrayed by your observations, then seek feedback from others to learn if your expectation was right, and post inconsistencies to the corresponding GitHub repository issues page, [Wiki](https://wiki.sugarlabs.org), or mailing list [sugar-devel@lists.laptop.org][2],
+  * You can test Sugar and Activities and familiarise yourself with Sugar, making a note of where your expectation is betrayed by your observations, then seek feedback from others to learn if your expectation was right, and post inconsistencies to the corresponding GitHub repository issues page, [Wiki](https://wiki.sugarlabs.org), or mailing list [sugar-devel@lists.laptop.org][2].
-  * You can go to a specific GitHub repository and work on the bugs in the source code.
-Choose the "Issues" tabs and work through the various issues listed in it.
+  * You can visit specific GitHub repositories and work on bugs in the source code.
+Select the 'Issues' tab and address the listed issues.
 The main Sugar Labs GitHub Repositories are listed in the "Important Sugar Labs Links".
   * You can write documentation, see the [Wiki](https://wiki.sugarlabs.org), the [Help Activity](http://wiki.sugarlabs.org/go/Activities/Help/Contribute) which is kept in the [Help](https://github.com/godiard/help-activity) repository, and this [developer documentation](docs.md).
   * You can update web sites, see [www.sugarlabs.org](https://www.sugarlabs.org/) which is kept in the [www-sugarlabs](https://github.com/sugarlabs/www-sugarlabs) repository.
   * You can choose to write your own [desktop activity][1] or write your own [web activity][5].